War3Evo/War3Source-EVO/README.md

 I believe you can download the latest SourceMod for the server, then just compile the code for War3Source: EVO using spcomp from 1.9

+For CSGO, I have the latest SourceMod and MetaMod programs running on the CSGO server, while I still compile using a SourceMod 1.9 spcomp compiler.
+Reason: Anything after 1.9 they've changed the compiler so much it is just too time comsuming to change the thousands of lines of code just so it looks better.
+In reality, SourceMod 1.9 should continue to work forever as the changes they are making to the compiler is cosmetic.

 If something is missing during compiling, let me know.

 **War3Evo War3source: EVO IS NOT commpatible with the Original War3Source Races.**